What Is Tonsillitis?

 If the rapid strep test doesn't show signs of strep, the health care provider will depend on the culture for a final diagnosis.

-It's very hard to judge whether tonsils are infected just by looking at them.
-So it's important to call your health care provider if your child has tonsillitis symptoms.
+It's important to call your health care provider if your child has tonsillitis symptoms.

 How Is Tonsillitis Treated?

 Treatment depends on whether the tonsillitis is caused by: